Skip to content

 Search by Object properties

-Open-source version of search engine is slow
+The open-source version of the search engine is not optimized!

 Use Redisson PRO for ultra-fast search engine, low JVM memory consumption during search process and search index partitiong in cluster.